NovaVoidHowl/CVRFury/README.md

 The aim of this project is to create a tool kit that can process VRCFury supported content for use in ChilloutVR.

-Note this project is in a pre-alpha state and not ready for any use yet.
+Note this project is in a alpha state and not ready for any use yet (though functions listed as such should work now).

 ______________________________________________________________________